gobb/SprayFire/README.md

 may use and to setup autoloading for whatever third-party plugins or libraries you may be using.

+If you're interested in setting up explicit routes you should [check out the Routing docs](https://github.com/cspray/SprayFire/wiki/Routing) and take a look at [`/sprayfire_apps/config/SprayFire/routes.php`](https://github.com/cspray/SprayFire/blob/master/config/SprayFire/routes.php).
+You can also take a look at the [`/sprayfire_apps/config/SprayFire/environment.php`](https://github.com/cspray/SprayFire/blob/master/config/SprayFire/environment.php) to adjust certain aspects of how the framework operates at runtime.
+You can also check out the [Configuration docs](https://github.com/cspray/SprayFire/wiki/Configuration) for more information.

+## Writing your first app

 ## Team

 ### Charles Sprayberry